carolzhou/multiPhATE2/README.md

 * The dbPrep_getDBs.py script can become out of date as 3rd party database providers modify their data or its location.
 Kindly notify the developers by submitting an issue on the github project page if you encounter problems in downloading with dbPrep_getDBs.py.
 * Are you installing on a remote server and your console keeps timing out and getting disconnected before dbPrep_getDBs.py finishes a download?
 The script can be modified as a workaround for this problem.
 Edit the dbPrep_getDBs.py file as follows: set INTERACTIVE to False, and set REMOTE to True and VERBOSE to True (note: these words are case sensitive).
 Running dbPrep_getDBs.py in REMOTE mode will require that you pre-set the databases you want downloaded.
 Scroll down to the comment that says, "Pre-set download instructions; skip user input", and set the databases you want to True.
 * In running blast with fewer than 5 hits, you will see the following warning message:  "Examining 5 or more matches is recommended".
 This message is generated by recent versions of blast+.
 You can ignore this message, or simply set the number of matches to 5 or more in your config file.
+* Issue:  The default settings in the Genomics module are to stringent for my genome set.
+Solution:  Use checkpointing (see above) to re-run the Genomics analysis.
+You may input a configuration file (genomics.config) to set identity and coverage values.
+Re-run any number of times, until you are satisfied with the results of the Genomics module.

 #### RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE